sakarayajitesh/Starbucks-Capstone-Project/report.md

 ### Model Evaluation and Validation

-I have tested the model with 30% of the data which has not been used for training the model and got 90% accuracy.
+I have tested the model with 30% of the data which has not been used for training the model and got 0.93 f1-score.

 ### Justification

-As the model has 90% accuracy, if the model has been given the demographics of a person and an offer type it will give the correct output of whether a person will respond to an offer or not.
+As the model has 0.93 f1-score, if the model has been given the demographics of a person and an offer type it will give the correct output of whether a person will respond to an offer or not.

 ## V. Conclusion